bekk/bekk-christmas/post/react/what-and-why-and-how-are-worklets-in-reanimated-2.md

 And to use this in our animation:

 ```
-const minValue = useSharedValue(0)
-const maxValue = useSharedValue(10)
-const clampedAnimationValue = clamp(val, minValue.value, maxValue.value)
+const clampedAnimationValue = clamp(val, 0, 10)
 ```

-You might not use worklets frequently while writing Reanimated 2 as quite a lot can be achieved within the hooks provided by the library, but there's definitely use-cases for when to use them.
+You might not use worklets frequently while writing Reanimated 2 as quite a lot can be achieved within the hooks provided by the library, this is even [stated by Software Mansion themselves](https://docs.swmansion.com/react-native-reanimated/docs/worklets#using-hooks).
+But there are definitely use-cases for when to use them.

 We could take a little peek on [William Candillon's](https://twitter.com/wcandillon) amazing toolbet for Reanimated: [Redash](https://github.com/wcandillon/react-native-redash).
 Here we'll see a fair few examples of worklets creating to make our day a little easier: